tensorflow-northwest/camdetect/README.md

-## To Run pre-compiled in a Docker container:
+## Options to run pre-compiled in a Docker container:
 ############################################################

 ### First, ensure x permissions allow connections on host system